Viottihugo/Decision-Tree-Classifier/README.md

 # Decision Tree Classifier
- Prediction using Decision Tree  Algorithm
+ Small guide on how to apply a prediction model using Decision Tree  Algorithm on the Iris Dataset.